Find Trade Colleges

 $8,350 Average Tuition & Fees

 Out of the 4 schools in Hawaii that were part of this year’s value ranking, Leeward Community College landed the # 4 spot on the list.
-Leeward CC is a public institution located in Pearl City, Hawaii.
-The school has a medium-sized population, and it awarded 928 associate degrees in 2021-2022.
+Leeward CC is a medium-sized public school situated in Pearl City, Hawaii.
+It awarded 928 associate degrees in 2021-2022.

 Leeward CC undergraduate students pay an average of $8,350 in tuition and fees each year.
-On average, associate degree students take out $12,149 in loans while pursuing their degree.
+By the time they get their associate degree, students from this school have racked up an average of $12,149 in student loans.

 Leeward CC did well in our overall quality rankings, too.
 It placed #4 on our Best Associate Degree Trade Schools in Hawaii list.